jazdmiller/shakn/README.md

   - Users can browse the cocktail cards displayed in a grid format

 4. Cocktail Recipe Detail Page:
-  - Users can click on a cocktail card to view more details, including ingredients, preparation instructions, glass type, and garnish
+  - Users can click on a cocktail card to view more details, including ingredients and preparation instructions

 5. Exploere additional information:
-  - Users can learn more about the website through the 'About Us' and 'Contact Us' pages
+  - Users can learn more about the website through the 'About Us' page

 ## Component Hierarchy